kmsmith137/simpulse_docs/sphinx/intro.rst

     - python, numpy

-    - matplotlib not required, but recommended in order to run example scripts

     - cmake

+    - matplotlib is not required, but recommended in order to run example scripts

-  - pybind11_, a C++ header-only library for interoperating with python.
+  - pybind11_, a C++ header-only library for C++/python interoperability.
 I think the only option here is to build from source.
 The following worked for me::

          git clone https://github.com/pybind/pybind11